nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 done;
 ```

-- Update the Primary Pod by open a shell for the Primary Pod container by running:
+- Update the Primary Pod by opening a Shell to the Primary Pod container by running:
 ```
 kubectl exec -it <pod name> -n <namespace name> bash
 ```